masasakano/sub_object/.github/README.md

 1.  [#method_missing](SubObject#method_missing) (almost any methods except
     those defined in Object should be processed here)
-    1.  `super` if destuctive (usually NoMethodError, because Object class does not have "destructive" methods, though you may argue `taint` etc is "destructive")
+    1.  `super` if destructive (usually NoMethodError, because Object class does not have "destructive" methods, though you may argue `taint` etc is "destructive")
     2. Else, `send` to [#to_source](SubObject#to_source)